Choose the right Rain Garden

 What if I Don’t Understand or Know the Answer to a Question?

 We recognize that you may not have answers to all the questions, but only questions truly relevant to water quality and cost have been asked.
 If you need more information, footnotes below each question provide important general information.
-Clicking on the symbol will provide you with detailed information including step by step guidance, agency contacts, or online resources, as applicable.
 You may also want to experiment now, first answering conservatively, to see what configurations the decision tree takes you to.